 Registration for this course is closed.
-Take a look at our latest course: Capacity Building in Impact Evaluation: Counterfactual and Theory Based Approaches 2019
+Take a look at Capacity Building in Impact Evaluation: Counterfactual and Theory-Based Approaches 2019

 Does your organisation have qualified experts who are willing and able to properly manage evaluation activities?